 Although teachers and students may use copyrighted materials in their educational projects, the use of such materials is not clear-cut.
-To better understand your rights and limitations, view the Understanding Copyright for Use With Students presentation (see Resources tab > Copyright > Copyright Activity > Activity Resources link.
+To better understand your rights and limitations, view the Copyright Chaos presentation (see Resources tab > Copyright > Copyright Activity > Activity Resources link or the Module 3, Activity 2 folder on the Curriculum Resource CD).
+Use the space below for notes.

-M3: Making Connections Pair and Share A1: Prepare for Online A2: Copyright Step 1 Step 2
+M3: Making Connections

+Pair and Share A1: Prepare for Online A2: Copyright • Step 1 Step 2